 Math- EnVision math is a technology based, interactive math program that guides students through 20 topics throughout the year.
 Each lesson has specific objectives, daily spiral review, quick check, guided practice, independent practice, problem solving, and vocabulary words.
 Throughout the topics we will work on numeration, addition, subtraction, multiplication, division, ordering numbers, geometry, patterns, money, measurement, time, graphs, and MUCH more.

-Science/Health- The Nebraska Science standards will be taught in Mrs. Wenzl’s classroom to all fourth grade students three days a week.
-Mrs. Wenzl will be using interactive power points, investigations, experiments, videos, and more to engage students in science education.
+Science/Health- The Nebraska Science standards will be taught in Mrs. Teten’s classroom to all fourth grade students three days a week.
+Mrs. Teten will be using interactive power points, investigations, experiments, videos, and more to engage students in science education.

 Social Studies- The Nebraska Social Studies standards will be taught in Mr. Shaffer’s classroom to all fourth grade students three days a week.

 Technology- Students will be using iPads and laptops daily in the classroom.
 Students will use iPads to take AR quizzes, complete Xtra Math, work on Khan Academy, and practice various skills.
-All fourth grade students will also go to Mrs. Cole’s classroom for technology instruction three days a week.
+All fourth grade students will also be in Mrs. Wenzl’s classroom for technology instruction three days a week.

 PE: Monday, Wednesday, Friday 10:15-10:45